manthrax/dst-format/README.md

 ## Return Object

-The `load` method returns an object containing:
+The `load` method returns a "design" object containing:

 - `mesh`: The Mesh or Line primitive.
+- `toTexture(renderer, scene, maxDim, padding = 10)`: Convert the loaded embroidery to a texture, and return the texture.
+    Additionally, after calling toTexture, the design will also contain a .canvas version of the design.

 - All parameters specified in "options" can be modified dynamically.

 ## Usage
     import DSTLoader from "./DSTLoader.js"